• Greener

 Antioxidants* (28%)

-Ranked against Avocados, Bananas, Coconut, Dragon Fruit, Guava, Mangos, Papaya, Passion Fruit & Pineapples.
+Ranked against Avocados, Bananas, Coconut, Dragon Fruit, Guava, Kiwi (Golden), Kiwi (Green), Mangos, Papaya, Passion Fruit, Pineapples & Pomegranate.

 These health benefits have a fairly large caveat, since many tropical fruits are high in either sugar or saturated fat.
 This can negatively contributing to cholesterol, heart health and inflammation if portion control is left unchecked.